 Red lentils are small split lentils that cook in no time.
 They're commonly used in Mediterranean, Middle Eastern, and Indian cuisines and have a very soft texture when cooked, so they're ideal to use in soups, purées, and stews.
 They're well-known for the many Indian dals that use them.

 4. Yellow Lentils

-Yellow lentils are very similar to red lentils, but have a gorgeous bright yellow color.
-They're sweet, nutty and will cook in about 15 minutes.
+Yellow lentils are very similar to red lentils but have a gorgeous bright yellow color.
+They're sweet, nutty, and will cook in about 15 minutes.

 5. Black Lentils/ Beluga Lentils

-Black lentils, also known as beluga lentils, are eye-catching black lentils that resembles beluga caviar.
+Black lentils, also known as beluga lentils, are eye-catching black lentils that resemble beluga caviar.
 They have a deep, earthy flavor, firm texture and are the most nutritious out of all the types of lentils.

 Black lentils make a great side dish to pair with fish or chicken.
 You have to try this Black Lentil Salad with Chickpeas and Mint Lemon Dressing from Italian Food Forever.
 Toss in some cooked couscous to complete this vegan meal.